codewithtrisha09/codewithtrisha09/README.md

 **Healthcare Report Management & Analysis**

-A healthcare report management platform that helps users organize, process, and understand medical reports.
+A healthcare report management platform that helps users organize, process, and interpret medical reports.

 Uses **Tesseract.js for OCR** and **YOLOv8 for computer vision-based detection**, with JWT-based authentication and a full-stack architecture.